-- number of shares available for issuance under our equity plan; - number of shares budgeted for non-executive equity grants; - expected future retention and new hire grants to executives and non-executives; - annual dilution (burn) rate associated with the grant of equity awards; - · ViaSat's equity overhang levels; - · estimated accounting expense of potential equity grants; and - tax consequences associated with the grant of equity awards.
+- · number of shares available for issuance under our equity plan, - number of shares budgeted for non-executive equity grants, - · expected future retention and new hire grants to executives and non-executives, - annual dilution (burn) rate associated with the grant of equity awards, - · ViaSat's equity overhang levels, - · estimated accounting expense of potential equity grants, and - tax consequences associated with the grant of equity awards.

-Based on the factors discussed above, our Board (upon recommendation from the Compensation and Human Resources Committee) approved equity incentive awards for our Named Executive Officers in November 2011, the values of which were near the 50th percentile based on industry survey data.
-For more information on these equity awards, see the Grants of Plan-Based Awards in Fiscal 2012 table below.
+Based on the factors discussed above, our Board (upon recommendation from the Compensation and Human Resources Committee) approved equity incentive awards for our Named Executive Officers in November 2014.
+The values of these equity awards were generally between the 40th and 75th percentiles based on the peer group and industry survey data described above.
+For more information on these equity awards, see the Grants of Plan-Based Awards in Fiscal Year 2015 table below.

 Other Benefits.
 We provide a comprehensive benefits package to all of our employees, including our executive officers, which includes medical, dental, vision care, disability insurance, life insurance benefits, flexible spending plan, 401(k) savings plan, educational reimbursement program, employee assistance program, employee stock purchase plan, holidays and personal time off which includes vacation and sick days.
 Certain executives also receive access to our sports and golf club memberships.
-We do not currently offer defined benefit pension, deferred compensation or supplemental executive retirement plans to any of our employees.
+We do not currently offer defined benefit pension or supplemental executive retirement plans to any of our employees.